Ratified Contract? Now, it's time for the home inspection.

-Whether you’re buying your first house or your retirement home, Solid Ground offers a variety of inspection services to best meet your real estate needs -- the Pre-Purchase Inspection
+Whether you’re buying your first house or your retirement home, Solid Ground offers a variety of inspection services to best meet your real estate needs:

 Our home inspection service will help you learn all about your future home -- giving you peace of mind that it’s built solid, in good working condition and free of major defects.
-A thorough home inspection will help put your mind at ease so you can feel good about your purchase, that it's just the right house for you
+A thorough home inspection will help put your mind at ease so you can feel good about your purchase, that it's just the right house for you, at closing time.
+As a result, we highly recommend that you attend the home inspection if you can -- this will be especially helpful if you’re moving to Charleston from out-of-state, if you're a first-time home buyer, if you’re buying an older/historic/renovated house or, if you’re buying a brand new house.

 Where are you buying a house?
 We inspect homes all over Charleston and its surrounding neighborhoods including Downtown Charleston, Mt.
 Pleasant and Isle of Palms, Daniel Island, West Ashley, James Island and Folly Beach, Johns Island, Summerville, Ladson, North Charleston, Hanahan, Goose Creek, Moncks Corner, Kiawah and Seabrook Islands, Awendaw, Huger, Ravenel, Hollywood and Walterboro.
 If your neighborhood isn't listed here, just give us a call!